England goalkeeper Karen Bardsley joined City in November 2013.

 In May 2017, she completed the set of domestic trophies with an FA Cup Final triumph at Wembley and - although much of her campaign was blighted by injury - played her part in clinching European football for the third consecutive year as the Blues finished second in 2017.

-One of her best days in a City shirt saw the shot-stopper produce two excellent saves in a dramatic penalty shoot-out to hand City a third Continental Cup triumph, as the Blues defeated Arsenal at Bramall Lane.
+One of her best days in a City shirt saw the shot-stopper produce two excellent saves in a dramatic penalty shoot-out in February 2019 to hand City a third Continental Cup triumph, as the Blues defeated Arsenal at Bramall Lane.